Movies

 Genre: mystery, thriller, drama

-What's notable: a brilliant detective travels to a religious commune where a murder lurks behind a mask of piety.
+What's notable: a brilliant detective travels to a religious commune where a murder hides behind a mask of piety.

 Put Your Soul on Your Hand and Walk — 16 December (dir.
 Sepideh Farsi / VOD)